1995parham/gosimac/README.md

 ## Introduction

-Automatically downloads bing daily wallpapers for having beautiful wallpapers on your desktop.
+GoSiMac downloads Bing daily wallpapers and random images from Unsplash, etc. for you to have beautiful wallpaper on your desktop whenever you want.

-Personally I wrote this for having fun and helping one of my friends :P.
+Personally, I wrote this to have fun and help one of my friends who is not among us right now. :disappointed:

+This module is highly customizable and new sources can easily add just by implementing source interface.

-## Installation
+## Docker

 ```
 docker run --rm -v $(pwd)/.:/root/Pictures/Bing 1995parham/gosimac